irasan/read-to-me/README.md

 Most common path through the website: Home -> Age group -> Book

 ### Testing on Different Browsers and Devices
-The website was tested on different browsers and proved to be issue-free on the following browsers:
+The website was tested and proved to be issue-free on the following browsers:
 * Chrome;
 * Edge;
+* Firefox;
 * Safari.

+The website was also tested on an IOS (Iphone 10) and Android (Pixel 4) platforms.
+There were detected a few issues, in particular:
+* logo in the header wasn't displayed properly;
+* display of books and their reviews (book_reviews.html) had some flaws;
+* login and register buttons in the unauthorised_error.html were too big;
+* profile.html wasn't nicely formatted;

 ## How To Run This Project Locally
 To clone this project into GitHub, you will need: